koczadly/csgo-gsi/README.md

 ```

 ### Accessing the diagnostics page
-If not disabled (by calling `disableDiagnosticsPage()` in the `GSIServer` builder), you can access the server as a
+If enabled (by default it is), you can access the server as a standard webpage, revealing information about the
- standard webpage, revealing information about the server and game state information being received.
+ server and game state information being received.
 ![image](https://user-images.githubusercontent.com/1368580/98445604-686b7c00-2110-11eb-9cc9-44886371eae2.png)